 Funny, emotional and raw, with the Notting Hill Carnival acting as the backdrop of this retelling of West Side Story, by the Sunday Times bestselling author of Queenie.

-Candice Carty-Williams is an author and journalist based in London.
-She was born in 1989, the result of an affair between a Jamaican cab driver and a dyslexic Jamaican-Indian receptionist.
-Candice worked in other media before moving into publishing aged 23.
-In 2016, she created and launched the Guardian and 4th Estate BAME (black, Asian and minority ethnic) Short Story Prize.
-She is a Penguin Books WriteNow mentor, and she writes regularly for Refinery29, BEAT Magazine, the Guardian and i-D. Her first novel, Queenie, came out in 2019.
-She can be found on Twitter at @CandiceC_W.
+Candice Carty-Williams was born in 1989, the result of an affair between a Jamaican cab driver and a dyslexic Jamaican-Indian receptionist.
+She is a journalist, screenwriter, and author of the Sunday Times bestselling Queenie, a book described as 'vital', 'disarmingly honest' and 'boldly political'.
+In 2016, Candice created and launched the Guardian and 4th Estate BAME (black, Asian and minority ethnic) Short Story Prize, the first inclusive initiative of its kind in book publishing.
+As a journalist she has written for the Guardian, i-D, Vogue International, every iteration of the Sunday Times, BEAT Magazine, Black Ballad and more.
+She will probably always live in South London.
+She can be found on Twitter and Instagram at @CandiceC_W.